dedis/cothority/skipchain/README.md

 The skipchain itself is held by one or more conodes.
 Clients can connect to the leader and propose new blocks.
-Every time a new block is received, the leader runs a BFT-protocol with the other nodes.
-All nodes keep a copy of the skipchain-blocks.
+Every time a new block is received, the leader runs a BFT-protocol with the other conodes.
+All conodes keep a copy of the skipchain-blocks.

 ## Usage